Krzysztof Kieslowski

 Colors tell a story of their own.
 Blue, in general, seems to refer to her past.
 Red seems to be the future, or at least far from her past.

-In a Parisian tribunal, a young, attractive and vicious French wife, Dominique, obtains a divorce from her Polish husband Karol, on the grounds that his is impotent.
+In a Parisian tribunal, a young, attractive and vicious French wife, Dominique, obtains a divorce from her Polish husband Karol, on the grounds that he is impotent.
 (For a second we see Julie from the previous movie enter the courtroom).
 Karol is devastated.
 Dominique is cruel and brutal.
 Determined to finish him off, she closes their bank account, cancels his credit cards, humilaties him sexually one more time, and frames him for setting fire on the hairdressing salon that they shared.
 He has to hide in the subway and beg for money playing a pocket comb.
 Dominique has no mercy for him (she has an orgasm while he is listening on the phone).
 His only belonging is a large suitcase that he carries around.
 A fellow Pole befriends him and helps him get back to Poland by smuggling him on a plane in the suitcase.
 But the suitcase is stolen at the airport.
 When the thieves open the suitcase and find a man in it, they beat him (he's jacket is made in Russia) and leave him for dead in the snow.
 However, Karol is happy to be home.
 He takes his suitcase and walks to his brother's place.
 (These scenes of his return to Poland are quiet comic, as if the director if making fun of his own country).

 He is still dreaming of Dominique, but also has to find a job, while helping his brother in their salon.
 Hired as the bodyguard of an unprincipled capitalist, he quickly understands how to make money in his chaotic country: he overhears the capitalist plan to buy a land and buys it before him.
 The very man who helped in Paris pays him to kill him: Karol shoots him with a blank and the man still pays him.
 When he finds out that he doublecrossed him, the capitalist almost kills him, but Karol has written a will that will assign the land to the church when he dies, a will that in catholic Poland is like a life insurance.
 The capitalist is forced to buy the land from him for ten times what he paid.
 Soon, Karol becomes as heartless and greedy as the worst of the new capitalists

 But Karol is still obsessed with Dominique.
 He calls her and she hangs up.
-Karol come sup with a scheme to bring her to Poland: he rewrites his will to leave her everything and then fakes his own death.
+Karol comes up with a scheme to bring her to Poland: he rewrites his will to leave her everything and then fakes his own death.
 Dominique flies to Poland and cries at his funeral.
 Then he waits for her in bed.
 She is surpised but hardly shocked.
 The two make love and she has the orgasm of her life.
 Now she loves him, but he disappears.
 He has planned his revenge by tipping the police that his own death may have not been natural and that one person had an obvious motive: the police arrests Dominique for the homicide of Karol, and, of course, they do not believe that Karol is alive.
 Now Dominique experiences what Karol felt: in love, betrayed, humiliated, ruined.

-Rouge/Red (1994), possibly the best of the trilogy, seems to be a metaphor about the difficulty of communicating.
+Rouge/ Red (1994), possibly the best of the trilogy, seems to be a metaphor about the difficulty of communicating.

 There is an existentialist undercurrent that connects the three films and the entire work of the director.
 The lives of these characters are constrained to the point that very little seems to happen.
 They mostly "are", just are.
 The stories simply prime and test their existence and may cause tiny fluctuations that eventually create big waves.